Paradise: Love: Development

 The origin of the film was a screenplay Ulrich Seidl wrote with his wife Veronika Franz, consisting of six stories about Westerners who travel to developing countries as tourists.
 Sex tourism became a recurring motif in the script.
 The project was then reworked to focus more on a single family, and was in that incarnation supposed to be a 130-minute feature film with the title Paradise, consisting of three parallel stories, each focusing on one family member—two adult sisters and a daughter—searching for paradisiac experiences.

 The story that became Paradise: Love was the most elaborated of the three.
 Seidl considered setting it in other parts of the world where female sex tourism is common, but chose Kenya, and Africa, partially because the colonial history would add another layer to the film.
 The team traveled in Kenya for two years looking for the right locations.
 Casting of the lead actress took one year before Margarethe Tiesel won the part.
 The cast is a mix of professionals and first-time actors; the "Beach Boys" were locals found on the Kenyan beaches.

 The film was produced through the director's Austrian company Ulrich Seidl Film, with Germany's Tat Film and France's Société Parisienne as co-producers.
 Further co-production support came from the broadcasters ORF, Arte and Degeto.
-The project received funding from the Austrian Film Institute, Filmfonds Wien, Land Niederösterreich, Eurimages, the French National Center of Cinematography and Medien- und Filmgesellschaft Baden-Württemberg.
+The project received funding from Österreichisches Filminstitut, Filmfonds Wien, Land Niederösterreich, Eurimages, the French National Center of Cinematography and Medien- und Filmgesellschaft Baden-Württemberg.